This is a Homeschool Schedule Recommendation We Can Agree With

 - Recommended Length of Sustained Attention: 3-5 minutes

-These are the recommendations for K students studying at home:
+These are the recommendations for K students studying at home in block schedule or chunk of time:

 - Minimum daily learning time: 30 minutes